sutrolabs/anansi/README.md

 ## Why?

 A Ruby Set in memory isn't great for huge tasks.
-We need a way to use Disk as well when handling a Set.
+But a disk based Set is too slow for everything.
+We need the best of both worlds.

 ## What?